 Generally, psychologists believe that fantasizing is a healthy mental activity and good for our sex life.
 Some people claim to watch porn to get ideas about how to spice up their sex life.
 The psychologist D. Stroller suggests that “sexual fantasies are a private pornography in which we rehearse over and over again needs that are nearly impossible to fulfill in actual sex” [D. Coleman & S. Bush, “The liberation of sexual fantasy,” Psychology Today (1977)].
 As such, sexual fantasies are a way of combating sexual dissatisfaction.
 That would include your apparent dissatisfaction with solo sex (“playing with myself”), since masturbation would be one way to feed your sexual hunger.
 I suspect that masturbation already accompanies your viewing habits and mental imagination.
-I suggest that if you jerk off while watching porn, this gives you unexciting orgasms.
+But I suggest that if you jerk off while watching porn, this gives you unexciting orgasms.

 Let me fill you in on a little secret I learned from my physical trainer (who has a Master of Science in Applied Physiology) when I attended a couple of workshops on men’s sexual energy that he offered.
-The main things he taught is that your energy goes where your attention is.
+The main thing he taught is that your energy goes where your attention is.
 That includes your sexual energy.
 If your attention is focused on the computer screen while you masturbate, your sexual energy goes into the screen.
 Your fantasies are guided by what the screen images furnish.
 If you forget about the porn and give your attention to your body, by touching and rubbing it all over, and taking your time with ejaculation while you imagine what you would like being done to you, you will have a much more satisfying orgasm.

 Here are some suggestions: hold off on masturbating for a day or two or even three.
 Prepare your body by awakening it physically and sensually.
 Physically, you can bounce up and down, swinging your arms freely, undulating your pelvis, and bouncing your penis.
 Vigorous movement will get your blood flowing throughout your body and into your penis.